If you are experiencing harassment of any kind, you can find out where to go for support and advice on these pages.

 - You can call the police and report the incident, where evidence will be collected.
 Information about preserving evidence can be found here.

-- You can go to a Solace or Sexual Assault Referral Centre, where you can receive medical and forensic help without necessarily getting the police involved.
+- You can contact Solace, which provides advice on the next steps and can refer you to a Sexual Assault Referral Centre, where you can receive medical and forensic help without necessarily getting the police involved.

 - The University also publishes webpages with advice and resources for survivors of sexual assault.